-Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2018-19 of Queen Mary's School, North End, Plot No. 4-A, Model town-III, Delhi-110009 (School ID-1309238), has been rejected by the Director (Education).
+Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2019-20 of Queen Mary's School, North End, Plot No. 4-A, Model town-III, Delhi-110009 (School ID-1309238), has been accepted by the Director (Education) and the School is allowed to increase its fee by 08% to be effective from 01 July 2022.

-Further, the management of said school is hereby directed under section 24(3) of DSEA 1973 to comply with the following directions:
+Further, the management of said School is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:

-- 1. Not to increase any fee/charges during FY 2018-19.
-In case, the School has already charged increased fee during FY 2018-19, the School should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+- 1. To increase the fee only by the prescribed percentage from the specified date.. - 2.
 To ensure payment of salary is made in accordance with the provision of section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10(1) of the DSEA, 1973.
 Therefore, the Society running the School must ensure payment to teachers/ staffs accordingly. - 3.
 To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.

-Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.
+Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973